brownerd/wudojo-objects-methods/README.md

 Just trying to learn about the standard built-in objects and their methods.
 I have this repo set up to run, test and practice various methods quickly.
 I will do TDD while trying to learn these.

+Each file in the JS directory IS largely (almost entirly) a copy of info from Mozilla's docs.
+But writing code goes further than reading code.
+Gotta learn all this shit somehow.

 ## Linting and Testing